phero-hq/phero/README.md

   <h1>Phero</h1>
 </div>

 Phero is the no-hassle and type-safe glue between your backend and frontend.
-Our mission is to give you the confidence you deserve, by reducing the risk of silly mistakes and boilerplate.
 TypeScript is at the core of it all.
 Development with Phero goes in these steps:

 1. **Build your backend.** Define your domain models and functions in regular, plain TypeScript.
 2. **Run the CLI.** This runs the server and generates an SDK for your frontend, or multiple frontends at the same time.